coletrammer/ttx/docs/pages/developing.md

 ## CMake Developer Mode

-Build system targets that are only useful for developers of this project are hidden if the `dius_DEVELOPER_MODE` option is disabled.
+Build system targets that are only useful for developers of this project are hidden if the `ttx_DEVELOPER_MODE` option is disabled.
 Enabling this option makes tests and other developer targets and options available.
 Not enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.